jenna-russwurm/yubico-technical/README.md

 <br>

-**vs. Batch Apex:** Batch is optimised for large-scale data processing with SOQL-driven scoping.
-This integration is callout-heavy, not query-heavy.
-Batch jobs can make callouts, but they operate in fixed `execute()` windows that introduce unnecessary latency.
-Queueable fires immediately on event receipt, which is the right model for near-real-time provisioning.
+**vs. Batch Apex:** Batch is built for heavy data processing, scanning millions of records via SOQL.
+That's not what this integration does.
+It's callout-heavy, not query-heavy, and Batch's fixed `execute()` windows add unnecessary latency.
+Queueable fires the moment an event arrives, which is exactly what near-real-time provisioning needs.

-**vs. Change Data Capture (CDC):** CDC surfaces record changes to external subscribers (e.g., event buses outside Salesforce).
-It does not replace the need for an internal async processor and would add infrastructure complexity without benefit here.
+**vs. Change Data Capture (CDC):** CDC is designed to stream record changes to external subscribers outside Salesforce.
+It doesn't replace the need for an internal async processor, so adding it here would just mean more infrastructure for no real benefit.

-**Chunking strategy:** Each Queueable job receives a pre-sized chunk of ≤90 requests.
-Jobs run in parallel — chunk 2 does not wait for chunk 1.
-This maximises throughput on high-volume spikes (e.g., 1,000 simultaneous Closed Won deals) while respecting per-transaction callout and heap limits.
+**Chunking:** Each Queueable job handles a pre-sized chunk of up to 90 requests.
+Chunks run in parallel, so chunk 2 doesn't wait on chunk 1.
+On high-volume spikes (e.g., 1,000 Closed Won deals at once), this keeps throughput high while staying within per-transaction callout and heap limits.

 </details>